fimac/Project_0_The_Game/README.md

   - If you want to finish the session, click I Quit.

 Approach taken:-
 Before creating anything, I worked out a plan on paper.
-As I worked on the game, things evolved.
+Although as I worked on the game, things changed.
 Initially I wanted to drag tokens over to the gameboard, to put into place.
 I was making it more complex than it needed to be.
-I had a really crappy background of a white house.
-My player board was ordinary.
-My logic on paper, was a lot harder to translate into code.
+I had a really ordinary background of a white house.
+Once I started typing pseudocode, it made it clear how complicated tic tac toe is to code.

 I started off with what Data was involved.
   - I needed a token/marker for each player (2)